laanwj/k210-sdk-stuff/README.md

 ```

 This works for both the C and Rust-produced executables.
 It is also possible to upload
-and run code on the device through JTAG and OpenOCD, but I have never done so myself.
+and run code on the device through JTAG and OpenOCD, but I have never got this to work myself
+(openocd cannot find the device).

 Documentation
 ==============